+Cuyahoga Valley National Park is located between two large metropolitan areas and includes land that was reclaimed from human development and agriculture.
+The park had been established as a recreation area, supporting recreational use by many visitors.
 More than 1,200 plant species have been documented at CUVA with nearly 20 percent of those species being non-native to the area; approximately 50 of those non-native species are considered to be locally invasive and are able to over-run native habitats, displace native species, and form large monocultures that provide limited habitat value to native wildlife (Djuren and Young 2007).
-The eleven most common exotic, invasive plants at CUVA (in descending order) are multiflora rose (Rosa multiflora), garlic mustard (Alliaria petiolata), reed canarygrass (Phalaris arundinacea), black locust (Robinia pseudoacacia), Japanese knotweed (Polygonum cuspidatum), privet (Ligustrum spp.), Japanese barberry (Berberis thunbergii), common reed (Phragmites australis), glossy buckthorn (Frangula alnus), Kentucky bluegrass (Poa proatensis), and autumn olive (Elaeagnus umbellata) (Djuren and Young 2007).
+The eleven most common invasive plants at CUVA (in descending order) are multiflora rose (Rosa multiflora), garlic mustard (Alliaria petiolata), reed canarygrass (Phalaris arundinacea), black locust (Robinia pseudoacacia), Japanese knotweed (Polygonum cuspidatum), privet (Ligustrum spp.), Japanese barberry (Berberis thunbergii), common reed (Phragmites australis), glossy buckthorn (Frangula alnus), Kentucky bluegrass (Poa proatensis), and autumn olive (Elaeagnus umbellata) (Djuren and Young 2007).
 All of these species are distributed throughout the park and frequently exhibit broad environmental tolerances that enable them to inhabit upland and bottomland forests, as well as old fields and scrub.
-Some exotic plants dominate wetland and riparian areas (e.g., reed canarygrass, Japanese knotweed, and common reed), while others occupy drier uplands (e.g., black locust and autumn olive).
+Some invasive plants dominate wetland and riparian areas (e.g., reed canarygrass, Japanese knotweed, and common reed), while others occupy drier uplands (e.g., black locust and autumn olive).

+Effigy Mounds National Monument reclaimed land that had been used for timber harvest, farming, and other rural uses.
+The vegetation structure has changed in the last century.
 A relatively small number of plants pose wide-scale resource management challenges.
 Active invasive plant management began in 1993; however, significant personnel resources have been allocated only since 2008.
 Park biological technicians work to control invasive plant species such as garlic mustard, Chinese bushclover (Lespedeza cuneata), common buckthorn (Rhamnus cathartica), Japanese barberry, and bush honeysuckles (Lonicera spp.) using spot herbicide, spot burning, cut stump herbicide treatments, or hand pulling, depending on season and need.
 Low-priority invasive plants may be opportunistically treated when encountered.